brycehenson/lab_slog/README.md

 # SLOGS (structured logging standard)
 **[Bryce M. Henson](https://github.com/brycehenson)**
 Defining a standard for logging data to a json structure and providing a matlab and python interface.

+## Name change
+- The name SLOG already exists I should come up with another.
+  - .ESLOG
+  - .

 ## design philosophy
 - human and machine readable
 - language agnostic